Gar Mandaran

-Gar Mandaran (গড় মান্দারন) is a village and a gram panchayat in the Goghat II CD block in the Arambag subdivision of the Hooghly district in the state of West Bengal, India.
+Gar Mandaran is a village and a gram panchayat in the Goghat II CD block in the Arambag subdivision of the Hooghly district in the state of West Bengal, India.

 Overview

-The ruins of a fort at Gar Mandaran provided the setting for Bankim Chandra Chatterjee’s novel Durgeshnandini.
+The ruins of a fort at Gar Mandaran provided the setting for Bankim Chandra Chatterjee’s 1865 novel Durgeshnandini.

 Durgeshnandini is a romantic novel, based partly on history and partly on hearsay.
 The story centres around the attack and occupation of Gar Mandaran stronghold of Raja Birendra Singh, linked to the Bishnupur Raj, by the Pathans who were then entrenched in Odisha.
 The Mughal general Man Singh's son, Jagat Singh, was despatched to keep the Pathans at bay.
 Jagat Singh fell in love with Tilottama, the beautiful daughter of Raja Birendra Singh.
 The Pathans captured the fort, killed Raja Birendra Singh and held Jagat Singh and Tilottama, but a fatal attack on the Pathan general Kotlu Khan, turned things around.

 Durgeshnandini, published in 1865, took the literary world by storm and was considered an epoch-making novel.
 It went through 13 editions during Bankim Chandra's life-time.